 Ritual, Music, Death, Memorial Culture

-Dr. Martin J.M.
+Martin J.M.
 Hoondert (* 1967) studied musicology and theology and is specialized in music and rituals.
-Since 2007 he is (associate) professor of ‘Music, Religion & Ritual’ at the Department of Culture Studies of Tilburg University (the Netherlands).
-His research focuses on ‘music and death’ and ‘practices of memorialization’.
-Topics are: the contemporary Requiem, musical repertories of funeral rites, commemoration and music, music and grief, music and the First and Second World War.
-In cooperation with the universities of Bath (UK), Leuven (Belgium) and San Sebastian (Spain) he has established a network focusing on research into practices of memorialization and the process of social reconstruction after atrocities.
-Within this network his own research concerns the memorial park and museum in Srebrenica (Bosnia-Herzegovina).
+Since 2007 he is (associate) professor of ‘Music, Religion & (Digital) Ritual’ at the Department of Culture Studies of Tilburg University (the Netherlands).
+His research focuses on ‘death rituals’, ‘music and death’ and ‘practices of memorialization’.
+His research topics are: the development of the cremation ritual in the Netherlands, the contemporary requiem, musical repertories of funeral rites, commemoration and music, music and grief/bereavement, music and consolation, music and the First and Second World War, practices of memorialization regarding genocide (esp.
+Armenia and Srebrenica).